COP3530/Programming-Problems/2_Lists/interquartile_range/readme.md

 ### Restriction:
 For this problem, we ask that you use properties of lists rather than using another container, for example you cannot move all of the elements into a vector and then find the IQR of the vector.
-Additionally, you should not count the elements of the list to use e.g. count/4 and 3*count/4 to determine the locations of Q1 and Q3 in the list.
+Additionally, you should not count the elements of the list and use this count to determine the locations of Q1 and Q3 in the list (e.g. count/4 and 3*count/4).
 Instead, you should use the properties of linked lists and list traversal ideas we've brought up in class/discussion to solve this problem.
 (Hint: Think about how you can adapt the slow/fast pointer technique to solve this problem).

+Some examples of acceptable code structures would be using one loop with any number of conditionals outside the loop, or using a divide and conquer approach.

 Note: When using fast/slow pointer to find a median, you may use the size of the list to see if it's even or odd,